 15th June

-…white.
+…a blaze of white.
 Leptospermum lonigerum Leptospermum lonigerum This I think might just be the true Magnolia ‘Yuchelia’.
 It is labelled as such and only just out now.
-I will be forwarding these…
+I will…

-…white.
+…a blaze of white.
 Leptospermum lonigerum Leptospermum lonigerum This I think might just be the true Magnolia ‘Yuchelia’.
 It is labelled as such and only just out now.
-I will be forwarding these…
+I will…

-…three weeks.
+…varieties in the last three weeks.
 Cornus kousa Leptospermum lanigerum is nearby and laden down with the weight of its flowers.
-Leptospermum lanigerum Leptospermum lanigerum Leptospermum lanigerum Hydrangea quercifolia just showing colour – very…
+Leptospermum lanigerum Leptospermum lanigerum Leptospermum lanigerum Hydrangea quercifolia just…

 …is worth Asia propagating. leptospermum (unnamed) leptospermum (unnamed) Another young Styrax shirainus with its first flowers.
 Last year we had the first flowering here of the one on Burns Bank…

-…the sales point in a cold spot but flowering well.
+…but flowering well.
 Leptospermum ‘Red Damask’ Leptospermum ‘Red Damask’ Carpinus polyneura with reddish secondary new growth.
-Carpinus polyneura Carpinus orientalis with plenty too…
+Carpinus polyneura Carpinus orientalis with plenty too but not so attractive.
+Carpinus orientalis Tetradium…

 …in 1979.
 Shooting from the base.
 Leptospermum ericoides Leptospermum ericoides Nothofagus dombeyi with smaller leaves than some.
 Nothofagus dombeyi Nothofagus dombeyi Podocarpus totara ‘Aurea’ was a dramatic yellow in the…

-…not quite as good.
+…as good.
 Nandina domestica ‘Woods Dwarf’ Syzygium paniculatum ‘Newport’ with minor frost damage.
 Trim out with no problem.
-Syzygium paniculatum ‘Newport’ Leptospermum scoparium ‘Pink Cascade’ with a few…
+Syzygium paniculatum ‘Newport’ Leptospermum scoparium ‘Pink Cascade’ with a few errant flowers…

 …Monarch’ Flower buds appearing on Magnolia ‘Blue Opal’.
 Smaller but even bluer than Magnolia ‘Woodsman’ x ‘Patriot’.
 Magnolia ‘Blue Opal’ Leptospermum scoparium ‘County Park Blush’ has survived the ‘Beast’ in…